 Take us back to the beginning

-Growing up in Muhanga, Mukagahima knew that while lots of pumpkins are grown in her community, the crop has low consuming and purchasing power, and is often considered “women food”.
+Growing up in the district of Muhanga, Mukagahima knew that while lots of pumpkins are grown in her community, the crop only fetched low prices, and is often considered “women food”.

-Curious about what value could be added to pumpkin, Mukagahima began research on pumpkins and found out how nutritious they are and how many people need them for their health.
-This was due to the crop being rich in dietary fibres, vitamins, minerals and anti-oxidants, and it also does not increase cholesterol levels.
+Curious about what value could be added to pumpkin, Mukagahima began researching the crop and discovered its nutritional values.
+Pumpkin is rich in dietary fibres, vitamins, minerals and antioxidants, and it also does not increase cholesterol levels.

 “I thought of how pumpkins could be processed into pastries, how it could help farmers and provide jobs to the unemployed while generating profit for me,” Mukagahima recalls.

 In the same year, Mukagahima emerged as an outstanding young entrepreneur in the Southern Province at the YouthConnekt Awards.
-As the winner of the competition, she was hosted in an incubator owned by Workforce Development Authority (WDA), given an oven and a solar dryer for her business, and awarded a cash prize of Rwf 1m (US$1,116).
-She also won the National YouthConnekt Awards and walked away with Rwf 5m ($5,579).
+As the winner of the competition, she was hosted in an incubator owned by Workforce Development Authority (WDA), given an oven and a solar dryer for her business, and awarded a cash prize of Rwf 1 million (US$1,116).
+She also won the National YouthConnekt Awards and walked away with Rwf 5 million ($5,579).
 She used all this money to set up her business and left the incubator in early 2018.
-She has since rented a place for her bakery, and got a small shop in town where she sells her products.
+She has since rented a place for her bakery, and has a small shop in town where she sells her products.